anandi-bharwani/Customer-action-prediction-using-e-commerce-data/README.md

  # Customer-action-prediction-using-e-commerce-data

-The ecommerce data-set contains the following information about some 500 customers:
+The ecommerce data-set contains the following information about 500 customers:
 1. is visitor visiting site on mobile  or not?
 2. no of products the consumer has viewed
 3. for how long a user has visited the site